 Harem Pants : Long, baggy, with a very low drop-crotch and fitted at the ankle, harem pants were also known as the MC Hammer pants

 Mock Necks: Mock neck, crew neck and turtleneck tops

-Frills & Ruffles: frills and ruffles are one of the most obviously feminine fashion statements and became popular again
+Frills & Ruffles: Frills and ruffles are one of the most feminine fashion statements and became popular again

 Polka Dots: Influenced by 1950s fashion, polka dot dresses, skirts and tops were worn by royalty and pop stars